 THEN AGAIN: Vintage Photography Reimagined by One Artist and Thirty-One Writers

-This expansive and beautifully designed anthology features original stories and poems written in response to my artwork.
+This expansive and artfully designed anthology features 31 beautiful photographs of my art and original stories and poems written in response by as many top-notch authors.
 The 8 x 10 inch book comprises 190 pages of art and writing.
-Exclusive edition of of 325 copies.
+Exclusive edition of 325 copies.
 ISBN 978-0-9897900-7-9

 Contributors include some of the freshest and most accomplished voices in literary and speculative fiction and poetry: Unoma Azuah, Akiko Busch, Tina Connolly, Andrea Martinez Corbin, John Crowley, Paul Di Filippo, Safia Elhillo, Jeffrey Ford, Shawn Frazier, Kij Johnson, Kirsten Imani Kasai, Karin Lowachee, Simone Muench, Paul Park, Christine Poreba, Jennifer Rapaport, Erin Roberts, Mary Ruefle, Sofia Samatar, Gregory Scheckler, Hollis Seamon, John Seven, Jim Shepard, Karen Shepard, Renee Simms, Sara St. Antoine, Sarena Ulibarri, Marjorie Thomsen, Sarena Ulibarri, and Izzy Wasserstein.